A-n-d-R-o/Quantum-Rock-Paper-Scissors/README.md

 # Quantum-Rock-Paper-Scissors
-Simple Qiskit program where you play rock paper scissors with a quantum computer.__
+Simple Qiskit program where you play rock paper scissors with a quantum computer.<br />
-Program runs on AerSimulator through Jupyter Notebook.__
+Program runs on AerSimulator through Jupyter Notebook.<br />
-There is an additional cell for viewing the 'randomness' of the program.__
+There is an additional cell for viewing the 'randomness' of the program.<br />